How Adoption is Still an Option

 In some cases, the father may have the right to petition for parental rights, even from jail.
 There is no guarantee this petition will be successful, but he may be able to attempt it.
 He could also voluntarily sign his consent to adoption while in jail if he chooses to be supportive of adoption, which is the ideal situation.

-If you have more questions about giving up a baby for adoption if the father is in jail, the benefits of adoption, or how to start your adoption process, you can contact an adoption professional at any time.
+If you have questions about giving up a baby for adoption if the father is in jail, the benefits of adoption, or how to start your adoption process, you can get answers today by contacting an adoption professional.